-This is a comprehensive analysis on the current state of public libraries in the US and the mapping of trends from 1992-2019.
-This report analyzes more than 12.5 million data points, from all 50 states, and the nearly 17,500 libraries across the country.
+This is a comprehensive analysis of the current state of public libraries in the US and the mapping of trends from 1992-2019.
+This report analyzes more than 12.5 million data points from all 50 states and nearly 17,500 libraries across the country.

 Why people think “libraries are dying”